 Important Note: Medical Release and Power of Attorney documents that have been completed by the parents and notarized, will authorize the current guardian — whether arranged by the family, through an agency, or by CCA — to make decisions on behalf of the parents regarding their student’s health, education, and welfare.
 These must be submitted to CCA before the student’s registration can be completed.
 For international students whose families need help finding guardians, CCA can make arrangements for homestay placements with American families and provide on-going support services.
 Students who are living with host families that have been provided through Chapelgate Christian Academy pay an additional fee to cover the expenses of the host family and the services provided by a Home Stay Coordinator.
 The total cost for CCA’s homestay program is $13,300 for the 2019-2020 school year.

 The Academy offers a college preparatory program for both average and advanced students.
 The curriculum is written and approved by the faculty and administration.
 Textbooks are selected from both Christian and secular publishers based upon the excellence and appropriateness of each book.
 Currently, CCA offers 9 Advanced Placement courses and 8 Honors Courses.
 The Christian world and life view is integrated in each subject at CCA.
-CCA is accredited by both the Middle States Association of Colleges and Schools (MSACS) and the Association of Christian Schools
+Chapelgate Christian Academy is accredited by both the Middle States Association of Colleges and Schools (MSACS) and the Association of Christian Schools International (ACSI).

 Students are to be in class by 8:10 each morning; they are dismissed at 2:45p.m.
-Students are not to arrive earlier than 6:30 a.m. and must be picked up by no later than 4:00 p.m., except when they are attending extra-curricular activities under the supervision of designated school personnel.
+Students are not to arrive earlier than 7:30 a.m. and must be picked up no later than 4:00 p.m., except when they are attending extra-curricular activities under the supervision of designated school personnel; such as athletic practices or games, drama practices or performances, and robotics team meetings or competitions.

 Our most successful international students enjoy a homestay experience while at CCA.
 This can be the most powerful and beneficial aspect of their time here.
 Our American families incorporate these young people into every aspect of their family life, including, celebrating holidays and family events, church and experiencing everyday life.
 At this point, there are decades-long relationships that have endured between CCA families and their international students.